 Many liberal arts universities in the United States offer first-year experience courses.
 Our American University Experience (AUx) curriculum addresses the most relevant issues facing students as they transition to college while learning about the resources available to them on campus and in Washington, DC.
 New students will take part in classroom activities and discussions, online homework, written assignments, and personalized mentorship experiences in AUx.
 In addition, AUx teaches students to explore and model ways of communicating and living in a diverse society and address divergent opinions on challenging topics.

-In AUx, students will have the opportunity to learn from Instructors and upper-class Peer Leaders who have been specially selected and trained to work with first-year students.
+In AUx, students will have the opportunity to learn from Instructors and upper-class Peer Facilitators who have been specially selected and trained to work with first-year students.
 First-year students will become part of a small (19 students or fewer), inclusive and affirming community.
 In order to foster and encourage conversation and learning, AUx classes are taught in non-traditional classroom spaces.

 Students who have participated in AUx have a greater sense of belonging, which makes them more willing to engage with and contribute in their new learning environment.
 Previous AUx students have indicated that they have an increased satisfaction with their on-campus social lives as well as personal connections to faculty, staff and peers.
 In addition, AUx students have an increased familiarity with campus resources that address academics, bias and discrimination, finances, and mental and physical health.
 AUx students cite that they are often the "go-to person" for their friends who are seeking to find supportive resources on campus.